rkluzinski/mapreduce/README.md

 ### Unit Testing

-The ThreadPool library is the backbone of the MapReduce library and therefore it was important to ensure that it was implemented correctly before proceeding with the remainder of the assignment.

-Since the ThreadPool library was implemented in C, the data structure for the work queue was implemented alongside the ThreadPool.
-Test cases were developed to ensure that pushing and popping from the queue conformed to first-in first-out ordering and did not cause and segmentation faults.

-Once the work queue data structure was verfied by the tests, the ThreadPool library was verified next.
-It tested a variety of conditions like processing over 1 million jobs and having hundreds of workers sharing a slect number of jobs.
-These tests verified that the ThreadPool was concurrency-safe and did not deadlock.

-The files for the unit testing were left out from the submission because they were not required for assignment and I did not want to include any extraneous files.
+*The files for the unit testing were left out from the submission because they were not required for assignment and I did not want to include any extraneous files.*

+The work queue was testing to ensure that pushing and popping from the queue worked properly and did not cause any segmentation faults.

+The ThreadPool was tested under number of conditions to ensure it was stable.
+These tests covered different numbers of workers, large amounts of work, and ensured that the ThreadPool did not deadlock or segfault.

 ### Integration Testing

-The MapReduce library was difficult design unit tests for and was instead tested using the integration tests provided by Jihoon Og on the eClass discussion forums.
+The MapReduce library was tested using the integration tests provided by Jihoon Og on eClass.
 These tests used the MapReduce library to perform a distributed wordcount on a large number of files (approximately 5 MB).
-The integration tests confirmed that the MapReduce library was performing correcty and the all of the components of the program were integrated properly.
-It also provided a benchmark for how the efficiency of MapReduce.
+The integration tests confirmed that MapReduce and ThreadPool behaved correctly.
+It also provided a way to benchmark the program.

 ## Valgrind

-Valgrind's memcheck tool was used with the various unit tests and integration tests to confirm that each of the programs individual components did not contain any memory leaks.
+Valgrind's memcheck tool was used alongside the unit tests and integration tests to confirm that each of the programs individual components did leak memory.

-The helgrind tool was also used to check for any undiscovered data races in the MapReduce library.
+Helgrind was also used to check for any undiscovered data races in the MapReduce library.

 ## Acknowledgements